apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 We also improved the simple language to be a bit smarter in its binary operators (such as header.foo > 100).
 Now the simple language has stronger types for numeric and boolean types during its parsing, which allows us to know better from the right and left hand side of the binary operator to do type coercion so the types are comparable by the JVM.
 Before we may end up with falling back to converting to string types on both sides.
 And there is more to come, I have some ideas how to work on a compiled simple language.

-The screenshots below shows a chart with the CPU, object allocations and thrown exceptions.
+The screenshots below show a chart with the CPU, object allocations, and thrown exceptions.

 {{< image "350-performance.png" "Camel 3.5 Performance Charts" >}}